Artemis Program

 Announced

-April 2026 (planned)
+April 1, 2026

-Artemis II - First Crewed Mission
+Artemis II - Launch

 Crew: Reid Wiseman (Commander), Victor Glover (Pilot), Christina Koch, Jeremy Hansen (CSA)

-June 2026 (planned)
+Mid 2026 (planned)

 Starship Orbital Refueling Demo

 SpaceX will test propellant transfer between two Starships in Earth orbit, a critical technology for refueling Starship HLS before the lunar landing.
+Depends on Block 3 upgrades introduced with IFT-12.

 Planned